Reel SF

 The Canton Bazaar building was built soon after the 1906 earthquake - it’s seen here in a 1910 photograph that also shows the Nanking Fook Woh Co. building on the left.
 Had the man next to the Canton Bazaar entrance stopped and looked back he would have seen the same reflection in its window of the area outlined in yellow that director Wang captured behind Jo seventy years later.

 … and Now, it’s been 114 years since it opened and the Canton Bazaar is still there.
-In Chinatown, a neighborhood of relative stability, many things never change.
+In Chinatown, a neighborhood of relative stability, many things resist change.

 On a historical note, the Nanking Fook Woh Company imported and sold oriental fine arts.
 This colorful lithograph depicted it soon after it was built.
 Note the cable car on Sacramento Street running on the Sacramento & Clay line that would eventually close down in 1942.

 And, thirty or so years later, here’s a cable car at that corner one year before the line closed down; the tenant in the Nanking Fook Woh Company building at that time was T. Iwata & Co.
-Incidentally, the telegram office on the left appeared in scenes in the 1948 noir Walk A Crooked Mile and in the 1949 noir Impact.
+Incidentally, the telegram office on the left appeared in scenes in the 1948 noir Walk A Crooked Mile and in the 1949 noir Impact - each posted in this blog.

 Click in this box to search this site ...